Baptism

 If you would like to have your child baptized, please contact the parish office.
 We ask parents to attend baptismal preparation sessions.
 We try to schedule baptisms during weekend Masses so the parish family can celebrate with you and welcome your child.
 Please note that Baptisms are not ordinarily celebrated during the seasons of Advent and Lent.

-If you are a youth or adult who has not been baptized, please contact the parish office.
+If you are a youth or adult who has not been baptized, please contact the parish office or our Deacon Terry Bell.

 Baptism Documents